MultiSafepay/shopware6/README.md

 If you see an opportunity to make an improvement, we invite you to create a pull request, create an issue, or email <integration@multisafepay.com>

-As a thank you for your contribution, we'll send you a MultiSafepay t-shirt, making you part of the team!
+As a "thank you" for your contribution, we'll send you a MultiSafepay t-shirt, making you part of the team!

 ## Testing
 To try out a working version of a Shopware 6 webshop, email <integration@multisafepay.com>